Composable Verification in the Circuit-Model via Magic-Blindness: Blinding Magic in Delegated Quantum Computations

 \begin{protocoll} \end{protocoll}

 \begin{theorem} The Blind Measurements Protocol~\ref{protocol:blind-meas} perfectly constructs Resource~\ref{resource:blind-meas} in the Abstract Cryptography framework. \end{theorem}

-\begin{proof}[Proof of correctness] When both parties are honest are honest, the Server receives $\Enc{\a}{\r}[\rho]$, applies $\C$, performs a computational basis measurement of all qubits, and sends the measurements outcomes in a $n$-bit string $\x$ to the Client.
-The Client computes the conjugation of the initial encryption by the Clifford circuit, which writes $\a', \r'=\C(\a, \r)$ and stores $\x\oplus\a'$ as output of the protocol.
+\begin{proof}[Proof of correctness] When both parties are honest, the Server receives $\Enc{\a}{\r}[\rho]$, applies $\C$, performs a computational-basis measurement of all qubits, and sends the measurement outcomes in an $n$-bit string $\z$ to the Client.
+The Client computes the conjugation of the initial encryption by the Clifford circuit, which gives $\a', \r'=\C(\a, \r)$, and stores $\z\oplus\a'$ as the output of the protocol.
 Formally, the output of the Client can thus be written

-With a change of variables $\x'= \x\oplus \a'$, then $\x$ becomes $\x'\oplus \a'$, and the expression becomes
+With a change of variables $\z'= \z\oplus \a'$, then $\z$ becomes $\z'\oplus \a'$, and the expression becomes

-Thus, the output of the protocol is a bitstring $\x$ that follows the distribution $p(x)=\bra\x\C[\rho]\ket\x$, identically to the output of Resource \ref{resource:blind-meas}. \end{proof}
+Thus, the output of the protocol is a bitstring $\z$ that follows the distribution $p(\z)=\bra\z\C[\rho]\ket\z$, identically to the output of Resource~\ref{resource:blind-meas}. \end{proof}